 “Henry, where were you going, what were you doing?” he says, his voice trailing off.
 They are rhetorical questions.

 I am feeling in this moment such identification, such a memory flood, such commingling and communion with Michael, with every parent everywhere who has ever loved and lost or feared to lose, even for the briefest moment, the beloved, the terrible searing beloved of their deepest heart, their child, everyone’s child, all of our children.

 Oh, I know that fear, Michael, I am with you, Michael, I remember that racing heart, that relief, that painful, engorged, almost unbearable window into all that matters, all that fills us almost unbeknownst, all that we love with such unbounded intensity, all that we would race through fire to save.

 Good night, Henry.
 Good night, Michael.

-Thanks to the photographers: Rotating banner photos at top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/
+Thanks to the photographers: Rotating banner photos (except for the books) at top of page courtesy of Elizabeth Haslam, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/lizhaslam/

 Water drops on leaf photo courtesy of Doug McAbee, Wellford, South Carolina, some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/mrmac09/